-So you want to take a vacation, but not just jetting off to somewhere else in the world, you want adventure, outdoorsy and action, you want to head off in to the mountains on your bike and escape from it all.
+So you want to take a vacation, but not just jetting off to somewhere else in the world, you want adventure, outdoorsy and action, you want to head off into the mountains on your bike and escape from it all.
 However, there’s a problem; how do you transport your bike(s) in safety?
 Without them getting damaged?

-You could also strap them to your roof on a special cycle carrier, but getting the bikes on and off isn’t fun, and of course there’s the constant headache of thinking you’re going to smash them off on a low overhanging tree / sign post / person hanging from a window … surely there is a better way?
+You could also strap them to your roof on a special cycle carrier, but getting the bikes on and off isn’t fun.
+And of course, there’s the constant headache of thinking you’re going to smash them off on a low overhanging tree or signpost.
+Surely there is a better way, right?

 Fit & Finish

-You may also want to think about how easy it is to remove the rack when you’re done – going on vacation for example, taking your bikes is great, but you don’t really want to lug around the bike rack un-necessarily, and what about how it affects access to the rear of the vehicle?
-Some racks need to be completely removed to access the trunk or rear door, and some will allow for a little access easily.
+You may also want to think about how easy it is to remove the rack when you’re done – going on vacation, for example, taking your bikes is great, but you don’t really want to lug around the bike rack un-necessarily, and what about how it affects access to the rear of the vehicle?
+Some racks need to be completely removed to access the trunk or rear door.
+And some will allow for a little access easily.

 And that also leads to another, very crucial point – SECURITY.
 How easy would it be for a thief to steal your cycles when they’re attached?
 Or even steal the rack itself?
 Can the bikes be locked to the rack?
 Can the rack be locked to the car?
 Or are you just hoping that people won’t bother trying?

 Product weight: around 8 lbs.

 I said this was the least expensive, to give you an idea, it’s a third of the price of the next lowest rack, but it isn’t a third of the job.
 This thing is awesome.
 This particular model is for two bikes, but there are options for a three and even four bike rack.
 Unlike the other manufacturers here, Allen Sports lists a total weight.
 In theory that could be one super-heavyweight bike or two medium weights.